saltukalakus/idiomatic-rust-snippets/src/patterns/creational/factory-method.md

 Drawing a Square
 ```

-In this example, the `ShapeFactory` trait defines the `create_shape` method, and the `CircleFactory` and `SquareFactory` structs implement this method to create specific shapes.
+The `ShapeFactory` trait defines the `create_shape` method, and the `CircleFactory` and `SquareFactory` structs implement this method to create specific shapes.
 This allows for flexibility in creating different types of shapes without changing the client code.